Shammi Akter (politician)

-Shammi Akter is a Bangladesh Nationalist Party politician and a former member of the Bangladesh Parliament from a reserved seat.
+Shammi Akter (শাম্মি আক্তার) is a Bangladesh Nationalist Party politician and a former member of the Bangladesh Parliament from a reserved seat.

 Early life

 Akter was born on 2 November 1973 and she has a M.S.S. degree.

 Career

-Akter was elected to parliament from a reserved seat as a Bangladesh Nationalist Party candidate in 2009.
+Akter was elected to parliament from a reserved seat as a Bangladesh Nationalist Party candidate in 2009 and in 2026.